48klocs/Percolator/readme.md

 By default, it uses my inventory, which I admit is less useful for you than for me.

 You can see the spreadsheets that is uses for its PvE/PvP rolls here.

-If you have a roll that makes you happy, feel free to slide me a PR  to update the particular CSV with that bonus line.
+If you have a roll that makes you happy, I've added a new add and translate (DIM data) feature.
+Paste your sweet roll from DIM's CSV output in to the box and tell it whether it's a PvE or PvP roll.
+It'll add it to the list of known good weapons and reflect it the next time you find blessed weapons.
+It'll also generate CSV that you can send me.

 [It's time for the percolator.](https://www.youtube.com/watch?v=_UlhLd76IzQ)